LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: set->get(k)
 .. member:: set->contains(k)::boolean

    These methods find the given key within the set.
-The find method will return the key if it is found; it returns void if the key is not within the set.
-The get method will return the key, but will fail if the key is not contained within the set.
-The contains method returns true if the key is in the set.
+The `find` method will return the key if it is found; it returns "void" if the key is not within the set.
+The `get` method will return the key, but will fail if the key is not contained within the set.
+The `contains` method returns "true" if the key is in the set.

 .. member:: set->insert(k)

-   This method inserts the key into the set.
+   Inserts the key into the set.
 Any duplicate key value is replaced.

 .. member:: set->remove(k)
 .. member:: set->removeAll()

-   The remove method removes the indicated key from the set.
+   The `remove` method removes the indicated key from the set.
 If the key is not contained within the set then no action is taken.
-The removeAll method removes all keys from the set.
+The `removeAll` method removes all keys from the set.